dappforce/subsocial-docs/docs/basics/creatorstaking/PassiveStaking.md

 ![](../../../static/img/staking.png)

 Subsocial currently has 1.58% inflation.
-90% of this inflation will be allocated towards Creator Staking (the remaining 10% will go to the treasury).
+90% of this inflation will be allocated towards Passive Staking (the remaining 10% will go to the treasury).
 The inflation rate and percentage of inflation that is allocated towards Creator Staking is subject to change.

 Staked tokens will be subject to a roughly 7 day unbonding period in order to unstake them.